egordorichev/BurningKnight/enemy_ideas.md

 * snipper (nt)
 * enemy, that moves as insane as sk, but not as much

-+ slime that shoots to you, when lands
 + burning slime
 + maggot on the floor
 + maggot nest: spawns maggots?
 + scorpion
 + turtle

-* Zelda like digging enemy ??
 * bee hive and bee for forest biome
 * Diagonal fly